Enterprise Server: Upgrade Overview

 Before starting the new container, set the LICENSE_KEY environment variable to

-the download password that you have been given when first setting up pganalyze Enterprise Server.
+the download password that you were given when first setting up pganalyze Enterprise Server.

 Note that this requires the container to be able to make an HTTPS connection (port 443) to